rsksmart/devportal-1.0/rif/rns/architecture/rsk-registrar/registrars/fifs.md

 ## Register via ERC-677

-Use RIF [`transferAndCall` method](https://github.com/riflabs/RIF-Token/blob/master/contracts/RIF/RIFToken.sol#L278) with the following encoding to perform a one-transaction RIF token transfer + domain registration.
+Use RIF [`transferAndCall` method](https://github.com/riflabs/RIF-Token/blob/master/contracts/RIF/RIFToken.sol#L278) with the following encoding to perform a RIF token transfer and domain registration in a single transaction

 Encoding: